Ismail Haniyeh: Head of Hamas political bureau

 As of November 2016, reports circulated regarding Haniyeh's succession of Khaled Mashaal as leader of Hamas.
 Mashaal, Haniyeh and Palestinian President Mahmoud Abbas met in Qatar recently to discuss national reconciliation and the upcoming national elections.
 This meeting signaled that Haniyeh had been selected over the other two likely candidates, senior Hamas member Mousa Abu Marzook and Hamas co-founder and former Palestinian Authority foreign minister Mahmoud al-Zahar.

-In 2017, Hamas changed its core policy, saying it will accept a Palestinian state based on pre-1967 borders.
+In 2017, Hamas changed its core policy, saying it “advocates the liberation of all of Palestine but is ready to support the state on 1967 borders without recognising Israel or ceding any rights.”

 In 2018 he was placed on United States' list of specially designated global terrorists.

 Haniyeh left Gaza in September to visit a series of Arab and Muslim states in preparation for his new role and officially relocated to the Qatari capital of Doha, where Mashaal has been residing.
 It is expected of the head of Hamas' politburo to live outside of the Gaza Strip.

 In February 2020, Haniyeh met with Turkish President Recep Tayyip Erdoğan; the meeting was criticised by the U.S. State Department.

 In August 2020, Haniyeh called Mahmoud Abbas and rejected the normalization agreement between Israel and the United Arab Emirates, something which Reuters called a "rare show of unity".

 On 26 July 2023, Haniyeh met with Erdoğan and Palestinian Authority President Mahmoud Abbas.
 Behind the meeting was Turkey's effort to reconcile Fatah with Hamas.